 This is a significant milestone for the pain community, and gives us the footing to take the necessary steps to actually garner the respect and attention we deserve.

 The following REPORTS & NOTICES issued by various government agencies clearly ACKNOWLEDGE the

 urgency of our plight:

-We need ALL hands on deck to take immediate action in order to get this information into the hands of
+We need YOU to take immediate action in order to get this information into the hands of

 Your State and Federal Representatives & Regulatory Agencies.

 Please download the file below and follow the instructions.